Are You Asking for Too Much in a Relationship?

 Step 4: You feel guilty.

-Step 5: You try harder.
-You become more understanding.
+Step 5: You try to be more understanding.
 More accommodating.
 More patient.
 More supportive.

 Step 6: They continue showing up at the same level (or less).